Best Flowering Herb Plants for Your Garden - Part One

 Other Tips:

-• Bee balm can be invasive.
+- Bee balm can be invasive.
 It spreads through rhizome and seed propagation.
-To control it, divide plants every three years and remove flowers before the seeds develop.
+To control it, divide plants every three years and remove flowers before seeds develop.

 A Few Cautions and Reasons to Grow:

-• Consider adding bee balm to your flowering herb garden if you are interested in a plant with showy flowers that is low maintenance and a pollinator magnet.
+- Consider adding bee balm to your flowering herb garden if you are interested in low maintenance options.

 Uses: Aromatic bloomer, healing leaves, pollinator friendly, herb for tea, floral bouquet